 - A. All student participation in fund-raising shall be strictly voluntary. - B. It cannot be used as a condition of enrollment in a class or participation in a club or organization. - C. Elementary students, Grades K-5, shall not be used to solicit funds or sell merchandise for funding purposes. - D. Students in grades 6, 7, and 8 may solicit funds or sell merchandise only once per year.
 Students under the age of 12 will be permitted to participate in fund-raising if they have the written permission from the student's parent/guardian. - E. All money that is collected by a school sponsored club, organizations, or classes will be given to the high school office for deposit in a Fund 60 account.
-All money collected shall be turned over to the office within one school day of its collection. - F. All disbursements of money from a school sponsored fund raising event will be handled through the Fund 60 account and approved by the building principal. - G. No money may be collected or processed for non-school organizations. - H. All requests for fund-raising activities shall be in writing.
-The request shall include the name of the organization, a description of the fund-raising activity, duration of the activity, and what the intended use of the money that is raised. - I. No fund-raising or activity event that is sanctioned by the school district may include the sale or use of alcoholic beverages or other substances prohibited by law. - J. All raffles, lotteries or other games of chance, which are used for fund raising activities, must have a state issued license.
+All money collected shall be turned over to the office within one school day of its collection. - F. All disbursements of money from a school sponsored fundraising event will be handled through the Fund 60 account and approved by the building principal. - G. No money may be collected or processed for non-school organizations. - H. All requests for fund-raising activities shall be in writing.
+The request shall include the name of the organization, a description of the fund-raising activity, duration of the activity, and what the intended use of the money that is raised. - I. No fund-raising or activity event that is sanctioned by the school district may include the sale or use of alcoholic beverages or other substances prohibited by law. - J. All raffles, lotteries or other games of chance, which are used for fund raising activities, must have a state issued license. - K. UNIFORM PURCHASING All uniform purchases, whether by fundraising or using school district budget funds will require prior approval of the administration.

-MINERAL POINT HIGH SCHOOL CLUB AND ORGANIZATION - FUND-RAISING
+MINERAL POINT HIGH SCHOOL CLUB AND ORGANIZATION - FUNDRAISING